EvanHuang7/ai-tools/README.md

     - Requirment: The firwall of VPC network that VM lives in allows inbound traffic on http port 80
     - Requirment: No other service conflicts on port 80 on the VM

-52. The network routing between frontend app and backend apps
+**The Network Routing Explanation between docker container of frontend app and docker containers of all backend apps**

 - We set `proxy_pass` in the `nginx.conf` file. `Nginx` forward frontend app's traffic to the destination we specify
   - set `proxy_pass http://go-backend:8000/`, to forward all `/api/go/` api calls to the `8000` port of `go-backend`.